michaelw-gh/cspace-converter/README.md

 Setup
 ---

-Create the data directory and add the data files (typically saved as CSV).
+Create the data directory and add the data files.

 **Run MongoDB**